Gnathifera: Description

 In most gnathiferans, the anus opens on the dorsal surface of the animal.
 In micrognathozoans and gnathostomulids, the anus is transient and only forms during defecation.
-Unlike other gnathiferans, in chaetognaths and the extinct Amiskwia the anus is located on the ventral surface in a subterminal position.
+Unlike other chaetognathiferans, in chaetognaths and the extinct Amiskwia the anus is located on the ventral surface in a subterminal position.

 Both Gnathostomulida and Micrognathozoa are acoelomates, rotifers are pseudocoelomates, and chaetognathans have a true coelom.
 Gnathostomulidans and chaetognathans are hermaphrodites, and Micrognathozoa appears to be parthenogenetic as no males have ever been observed, but it has been suggested undiscovered dwarf males could be responsible for fertilization.
 In rotifers both males and females occurs, except from the class Bdelloidea.

-Extinct members of the total group of Chaetognatha, such as Timorebestia and Amiskwia known from the Cambrian are larger than living chateognaths, and retain jaw-like mouthparts which are not found in living chaetognaths as well as lacking the spines present around the mouth of crown-group chaetognaths.
+Extinct members of the total group of Chaetognatha, such as Timorebestia and Amiskwia known from the Cambrian are larger than living chaetognaths, and retain jaw-like mouthparts which are not found in living chaetognaths as well as lacking the spines present around the mouth of crown-group chaetognaths.
 They share with chaetognaths the fins running along the sides of the body and at the end of the tail, and the possession of a unique structure called the "ventral ganglion" not found among other animals which controls the movement and senses.
-These giant stem-chaetognaths are thought to have been free-swimming (nektonic) and occupied a high trophic position than modern chaetognaths.
+These giant stem-chaetognaths are thought to have been free-swimming (nektonic) and occupied a higher trophic position than modern chaetognaths.

 Development

-All known gnathiferans are direct developers, except for some rotifers with intermediate stages, which appears to have evolved secondarily.
-Though gnathiferans are included in Spiralia, rotifers and chaetognaths do not exhibit spiral cleavage.
+All known chaetognathiferans are direct developers, except for some rotifers with intermediate stages, which appears to have evolved secondarily.
+Though chaetognathiferans are included in Spiralia, rotifers and chaetognaths do not exhibit spiral cleavage.
 Little is known of the development of micrognathozoans.
 The development of gnathostomulids is poorly known, but they appear to exhibit spiral cleavage.

 Classification

-Gnathifera is a member of Spiralia.
+Chaetognathifera is a member of Spiralia.
 It is the sister taxon of a clade comprising all other spiralians.
 An alternative phylogeny place Gnathifera into a main spiralian clade Platyzoa s.l. as sister clade to Mesozoa and Platyhelminthes.
 Before the cladistic era, most gnathiferans were regarded as aschelminths, a grouping now recognized as polyphyletic.

 Chaetognaths exhibit numerous morphological similarities to rotifers, suggesting that they may be sister taxa.
-However, based on molecular data, micrognathozoans may be more closely related to rotifers than chaetognaths.
+However, molecular data recovers micrognathozoans as more closely related to rotifers than chaetognaths, supported by several analyses recovering Chaetognatha as the sister-clade to all other gnathiferans.

 Rotifera comprises four subclades: Seisonida, Acanthocephala, Bdelloidea, and Monogononta.
 Acanthocephalans were traditionally excluded from Rotifera, but it is now known that rotifers are paraphyletic without including acanthocephalans.
 Some taxonomists call the clade of rotifers including acanthocephalans Syndermata, but others continue to use Rotifera and regard acanthocephalans as rotifers.
 Numerous hypotheses of rotifer interrelationships exist.

 The enigmatic phylum Cycliophora may belong to Gnathifera, but other studies suggest that it is more closely related to the Entoprocta.

 In 2022, the clade Cucullophora was proposed to include Amiskwia and crown-group chaetognaths, citing the shared presence of a head hood and body fins, the same study proposed the clade Gynognathifera to include Rotifera and Micrognathozoa.